sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Features

+- **Tab Search and Filter**: Quickly find tabs by searching for text in titles or URLs, with real-time filtering and highlighted matches.
 - **Mute All Tabs**: Mute all tabs in the current window.
 - **Unmute All Tabs**: Unmute all tabs in the current window.
 - **Group Tabs by Domain**: Automatically group tabs by their domain (e.g., all Gmail tabs together).